-Beautiful blue depression era glass came in every shade from deepest cobalt to transparent azure and it remains one of the most popular colors.
+Beautiful blue depression-era glass came in every shade from the deepest cobalt to transparent azure and it remains one of the most popular colors.
 Let’s look at the glassware you can enjoy in your home.

 The gorgeous transparent deep blue sherbet in the photo is Moderntone.
-You can see the art deco influence with the simple raised bands and round shape.
-Moderntone is one of the few blue depression patterns that you can find a wide range of pieces.
+You can see the art deco influence with the simply raised bands and round shapes.
+Moderntone is one of the few blue depression patterns that you can find in a wide range of pieces.
 Moderntone is relatively available, especially compared to Royal Lace, and is probably the most affordable.
-Best of all, you don’t have to worry about reproductions with Moderntone and – even more important – it is a wonderful design that looks great with others.
+Best of all, you don’t have to worry about reproductions with Moderntone, and – even more important – it is a wonderful design that looks great with others.
 Blue glass is often the most expensive color since so many people like it the best, yet Moderntone remains affordable.
 Only a few pieces cost over $80.

-Hazel Atlas made Royal Lace from 1934 to 1941, producing pink, green and clear first made the deep blue to use up glass originally destined for a different pattern.
-Collectors seek blue Royal Lace today, making it one of the most sought after patterns and highly collectible.
-Royal Lace is a pretty pattern with mold etched design of flowers in panels between draped swags.
-It’s a lot of fun to collect with over 30 pieces.
+Hazel Atlas made Royal Lace from 1934 to 1941, producing pink, green, and clear first made the deep blue to use up glass originally destined for a different pattern.
+Collectors seek blue Royal Lace today, making it one of the most sought-after patterns and highly collectible.
+Royal Lace is a pretty pattern with a mold-etched design of flowers in panels between draped swags.
+It’s a lot of fun to collect over 30 pieces.
 Depression glass enthusiasts have driven the price up above the price of the equally beautiful green Royal Lace and higher than other patterns.
 If you choose to collect Royal Lace then please consider buying a reference book so you can be aware of the reproduction cookie jars and tumblers and learn how to distinguish real from repro.

 Hocking Glass made the beautiful and very popular Mayfair Open Rose glassware in medium blue.
 This is scarce today.
 Reproduction companies made a few pieces including the cookie jar in a medium blue today so this is another pattern where would-be collectors should learn to spot the real glass.
 Hocking made a few pieces of Miss America and Princess in light blue.